SciPhi-AI/synthesizer/README.md

   # ...
 Continue ...
 ```

 Supported LLM providers include OpenAI, Anthropic, HuggingFace, and vLLM.
-For RAG database access, configure your own or use the SciPhi **World Databasef API**.
+For RAG database access, configure your own or use the SciPhi **World DatabasefAPI**.

 ### Setting Up Locally